browserengineering/book/book/scheduling.md

 When using locks, it's super important to remember to release the lock eventually and to hold it for the shortest time possible.
-The code above, for example, why releases the lock before running the `task`.
+The code above, for example, releases the lock before running the `task`.
 That's because after the task has been removed from the queue, it can't be accessed by another thread, so the lock does not need to be held while the task is running.